Learning under Distributional Drift: Prequential Reproducibility as an Intrinsic Statistical Resource

-At an infinitesimal scale, Fisher information provides the quadratic form that linearizes KL divergence and characterizes the distinguishability of nearby models.
-This is not a peculiarity of KL, but a reflection of the shared second-order geometry of all $f$-divergences.
-Consequently, Fisher–Rao arc length offers a natural intrinsic scale for describing how small distributional perturbations alter the statistical environment of a learner.
+Because drift unfolds along a realized trajectory, we need a cumulative measure of motion that composes across time.
+Once a local geometry $g_\theta$ is fixed, the natural choice is arc length, $\int \|\dot \theta(t)\|_{g_{\theta(t)}}\,dt,$ which is additive under concatenation of path segments.
+Taking $g_\theta$ to be Fisher--Rao thus yields an intrinsic scale for describing how small distributional perturbations alter the statistical environment of a learner.

-Accumulating these infinitesimal displacements yields an intrinsic Riemannian arc length \citep{AmariNagaoka2000}.
-This differs fundamentally from summing TV, Wasserstein, or KL increments, which are extrinsic divergences and do not compose additively along a path.
-What the arc length measures is not merely ``how far the distribution moved'' in a chosen divergence, but the total statistical distinguishability expended along the trajectory in the unique geometry that governs estimation.
-Generalization error then depends not only on the number of samples but also on the total path length traversed by the data distribution during learning.

-\begin{definition}[Statistical Reproducibility] Reproducibility is a statistical property of a learning process: the extent to which repeated executions of the same algorithm would sample from comparable data-generating laws.
-Let $p_{\theta_t}(x,y)$ denote the distribution at time~$t$ and $g_\theta$ the Fisher--Rao metric on $\Theta$.
-The \emph{reproducibility budget}

-quantifies the cumulative Fisher--Rao path length of the trajectory~$\{\theta_t\}$ and hence the total loss of reproducibility incurred during learning.
-The term ``budget'' emphasizes that reproducibility is finite.
-Each Fisher--Rao displacement consumes part of the available geometric capacity for drawing comparable samples.
-When $C_T$ grows large, reproducibility is exhausted. \end{definition} Although the quantity $C_T$ is defined as the Fisher–Rao path length of the trajectory, its role in generalization is not assumed.
-Rather, the dependence of the risk on $C_T$ follows from the Fisher–Rao geometry and is shown to be minimax-optimal in Theorem~\ref{thm:lower_bound}.